 - Vancity contact number: 604-877-7000

 - Up to 10 years amortization

 - RBC contact number: 1-800-769-2511

-British Columbia has a great PST exemption on solar panels, low installation costs, and an abundance of reputable solar companies, however we still rank BC as being the #7 province in the country for switching to solar power.
+Because of British Columbia’s PST exemption on solar panels and low installation costs – we rank BC as being the #6 best province in the country for switching to solar power.

 Ready to get started?
 Then visit Empower Energy’s website to request a free estimate:

 energyhub.org is licensed and protected under Creative Commons (CC BY).

 💜 Do you support sustainable energy?
 Take action, comment below, or share this page! 💜